 Today Bishop Airport (KBIH) is owned by the city of Los Angeles and is leased and maintained by Inyo County as a public airport for the region.
 The airport sees activity from a wide range of aviators and organizations.
 In addition to serving the local community of private pilots, the airport attracts business from visiting pilots and air charter companies.
 When needed it is a base for Inyo County Search & Rescue operations and firefighting tanker planes.
-Fire repellent is stored on site during fire season.
+Fire repellent is stored on-site during fire season.
 A commercial medical evacuation service is based permanently at the airport and is ‘on-call’ 24/7/365.
-Local, regional and national agencies such as the US Military, US Forest Service, CA Dept. of Fish & Wildlife, and utility companies use the airport as a base for refuel and aircraft storage.
+Local, regional and national agencies such as the US Military, US Forest Service, CA Dept. of Fish & Wildlife, and utility companies use the airport as a base for refueling and aircraft storage.

 Local aviation enthusiasts will often head out to the airport when unusual or interesting aircraft are seen overhead approaching the airport to land.
 (I do and I’ve seen a DC9, military and coast guard C130 aircraft, USAF Apache, Blackhawk, and Chinook Helicopters, the Sikorski Skycrane, and, one of my favorite sights, the V-22 Osprey.)
 The airport is located just 2-miles east of the town and it’s a quick drive to visit and make use of the services offered at the Bishop Airport.

 On the ground, the tie-downs are almost unlimited and fuel is very reasonably priced.
-The small airport building has all the necessary amenities, including a good Thai food restaurant that is well regarded by Bishop locals, and the staff are known to be helpful and friendly.
+The small airport building has all the necessary amenities, including a good Thai food restaurant that is well regarded by Bishop locals, and the staff is known to be helpful and friendly.

-“We’re a small-town airport, with small-town attitude,” says Ken Babione, the Airport Operations Supervisor, “We take care of the people who come here.”
+“We’re a small-town airport, with a small-town attitude,” says Ken Babione, the Airport Operations Supervisor, “We take care of the people who come here.”

 Bishop as Base

 Bishop provides a unique opportunity from which to explore this region by air.
-A flight of about 1-hour in a light aircraft out of Bishop Airport will present an unforgettable experience and open up a window of wonder over some of the most beautiful sights that this region has to offer.
+A flight of about 1 hour in a light aircraft out of Bishop Airport will present an unforgettable experience and open up a window of wonder over some of the most beautiful sights that this region has to offer.

 There is an aviation slang term, “The $100 hamburger,” that refers to a pilot’s excuse for a fun flight of about an hour or more to a destination to eat a burger and then fly home.